brunorijsman/rift-python/doc/disaggregation-feature-guide.md

    because they detect that super-1 cannot reach any spine next-hop in pod-1 anymore.

 ![RIFT Clos 6x6x3 3-Failures repaired by positive disaggregation](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-clos-6x6x3-3-failures-pos-disagg.png)

+*Figure 4: Positive disaggregation repairs a disconnected pod in a 3-level topology.*

 Positive disaggregation TIEs are non-transitive: when a spine receives a negative route from a superspine, it does not propagate the TIE to the leaves.
 Each level in the fabric makes its